isidebisi/EmbeddedSystemsDesign/Project Rendu Files/readme.md

 --- | --- | --- | ---
 B0 B1 B2 B3 | B0 B1 B2 B3 | B0 B1 B2 B3 | B0 B1 B2 B3

+#### That was the plan for the RAM anyway. - Deep dive into RAM Architecture in verilog
+Right after the presentation, we realized that our solution woth a RAM with byte offset didn't synthesize.
+The demo ran effectively on a previous version without byte offset.

+When defining a DualPort SSRAM, the synthesizer recognizes it and automatically implements it in optimized memory blocks.

+However, for our usecase where we want to break the words in the RAM up there is a problem.
+Any tried configuration with clockA and clockB in separate always loops produced some net errors stating that the reg `memoryContent[]` is potentially written by two signals at the same time.
+This is understandable as Port A and B could write to the same address at the same time if they are badly configured.
+But even when taking care of those cases by creating conditions that prevent this, the error still occurs.

+The second strategy would then be to just implement the two ports in one single always loop.
+The problem there was, however, that it didn't recognize it as a memory block and wanted to implement it in logic.
+We don't have enough space in logic to store so many bytes and it would take a huge space on the FPGA for nothing.

+**Conclusion:** The synthesizer is not able to implement the RAM in memory blocks if we add some fancy bitshift functionnality.

+**Solution:** We create instead of one single RAM with 4 buffers, 4 RAMs with 4 buffers each.
+Each RAMs stores 1 byte.
+There is an interface layer between the DMA and the RAMs that assembles the signals together to form a word.
+This solution is not the most efficient neither the most elegant, and certainly not worth the effort of fighting the uphill battle of managing adresses, memory blocks and byteshifts.
+But as it was already presented in this way we felt the need to make it right and prove our concept.

 #### Results of Sobel algorithm with optimized HW acceleration:

 Results | cycles without HW acceleration | cycles with HW acceleration | cycles with optimized HW acceleration